pminmin/RoomAI/roomai/README.md

 </pre>

-The compete function holds a competition for the players, and computes the scores.

-## List of different games
+## Details of different games

-If you want to develop an AI-bot for a particular game, you need to know the structure of Info and action in this game.
+If you want to develop an AI-bot for a particular game, you need to know the details of this game.
 For example,  if you want to deveop an AI for TexasHoldem, you need to know where to find your hand cards.
-We list this thing as follows.
+We list details of different games as follows.

 - [KuhnPoker](https://github.com/roomai/RoomAI/blob/master/roomai/kuhn/README.md)
 - [FiveCardStud](https://github.com/roomai/RoomAI/blob/master/roomai/fivecardstud/README.md)